Mom, It’s Time for the Quiz!

 [These] children are particularly susceptible to feelings of abandonment. … [He] expresses his insecurity as moodiness.
 [He] may be cheerful most of the time, but, some small incident that would go unnoticed by a less sensitive heart will trigger that sense of being unloved that lies at the root of this remedy’s instability.
 It may be simply that [his] parents make a big fuss over his sister on her birthday, or that they do not give him the praise he expected for some achievement at school.
 At such times, the child is liable to sulk, withdrawing from those around him in a rather dramatic fashion that is designed to punish as well as attract attention.

 OH MY GOD!!!!
-It’s as if Philip Bailey had read our case!
+He nailed it!
+It’s as if Philip Bailey read our case!!!!!
 Sulking?
 Withdrawing but in a dramatic fashion designed to punish as well as attract attention?
-It’s a perfect match!!!!!
-Holy cow!
+OMG!
+It’s perfect!!!!!

 What remedy do you think it is now?